-- (a) knows or b) ought to have known that any kind of property constitutes proceeds from the commission of illegal activities, carries out the following activities: - (i) converts or transfers or removes such property, for the purpose of concealing or disguising its illicit origin or of assisting in any way any person who is involved in the commission of the predicate offence to carry out any of the above actions or acts in any other way in order to evade the legal consequences of his actions; - (ii) conceals or disguises the true nature, the source, location, disposition, movement of and rights in relation to, property or ownership of this property; - (iii) acquires, possesses or uses such property; - (iv) participates in, associates, co-operates, conspires to commit, or attempts to commit and aids and abets and provides counselling or advice for the commission of any of the offences referred to above:
+- (a) knows or b) ought to have known that any kind of property constitutes proceeds from the commission of illegal activities, carries out the following activities: - (i) converts or transfers or removes such property, for the purpose of concealing or disguising its illicit origin or of assisting in any way any person who is involved in the commission of the predicate offence to carry out any of the above actions or acts in any other way in order to evade the legal consequences of his actions; - (ii) conceals or disguises the true nature, the source, location, disposition, movement of and rights in relation to, property or ownership of this property; - (iii) acquires, possesses or uses such property;

-(v) provides information in relation to investigations that are carried out for laundering offences for the purpose of enabling the person who acquired a benefit from the commission of a predicate offence to retain the proceeds or the control of the proceeds from the commission of the said offence.

-commits an offence punishable by fourteen years' imprisonment or by a pecuniary penalty of up to Euro 500.000 or by both of these penalties in the case of (a) above and by five years' imprisonment or by a pecuniary penalty of up to Euro 50.000 or by both in the case of (b) above.
+- (iv) participates in, associates, co-operates, conspires to commit, or attempts to commit and aids and abets and provides counselling or advice for the commission of any of the offences referred to above; - (v) provides information in relation to investigations that are carried out for laundering offences for the purpose of enabling the person who acquired a benefit from the commission of a predicate offence to retain the proceeds or the control of the proceeds from the commission of the said offence, commits an offence punishable by fourteen years' imprisonment or by a pecuniary penalty of up to Euro 500.000 or by both of these penalties in the case of (a) above and by five years' imprisonment or by a pecuniary penalty of up to Euro 50.000 or by both in the case of (b) above.

-- (2) For the purposes of subsection (1)- - (a) it shall not matter whether the predicate offence is subject to the jurisdiction of the Cyprus Courts or not; - (b) a laundering offence may be committed by the offenders of a predicate offence as well; - (c) the knowledge, intention or purpose which are required as elements of the offences referred to in subsection (1) may be inferred from objective and factual circumstances; - (d) No previous or simultaneous conviction for a predicate offence is required, from which the proceeds were derived; - (e) the identity of the person who committed the predicate offence from which the proceedswere derived, is not required to be proven. - 5.
-Predicate offence is any offence which is defined as a criminal offence by a law of the Republic.
-Predicate offence s.
+- (2) For the purposes of subsection (1)- - (a) it shall not matter whether the illegal activities are subject to the jurisdiction of the Cyprus Courts or not; - (b) a laundering offence may be committed by the offenders of a predicate offence as well; - (c) the knowledge, intention or purpose which are required as elements of the offences referred to in subsection (1) may be inferred from objective and factual circumstances; - (d) No previous or simultaneous conviction for a predicate offence is required, from which the proceeds were derived; - (e) the identity of the person who committed the legal activities from which the proceeds were derived, is not required to be proven; - (f) a conviction for the offences referred to in paragraph 1 is possible where it is established, on the basis of objective factual circumstances, that the property was derived from illegal activities, without it being necessary to establish all the factual elements or all circumstances relating to that criminal activity.